Start or boost your human resources career with an online degree for graduates.

 Among the various master's degrees, three main options stand out.
 You can opt for a professional degree that readies you for a wide range of HR roles, a leadership HR master's with an emphasis on executive responsibilities, or a Master of Business Administration (MBA) to develop broader managerial capacities.

-The 100% online Master of Human Resource Management from Edith Cowan University is flexible and exam-free.
-Online study is accelerated, meaning you study part-time throughout the year.
+The 100% online Master of Human Resource Management from ECU Online is flexible and exam-free.
+Study is accelerated, meaning you learn part-time throughout the year.
 You can also fast-track your degree, and skip 3 of the 12 subjects, if you have a major in HR, management, business administration, or employment and/or industrial relations.
 Students explore the key aspects of being an HR manager, including managing people and organisations, employee relations, managing and rewarding performance, healthy work and wellbeing, and people analytics.

 RMIT Online - Master of Human Resource Management